RSVP for AAP's Workshops

 Please note:

-- Please sign up with your Knights email at least 24 hours before each workshop.
+• Please sign up with your UCF email at least 24 hours before each workshop.

 Description

-Attend Join Academic Advancement Programs for a great opportunity to meet staff, learn about AAP structured programs, grad prep resources, and much more!
+Join Academic Advancement Programs (AAP) for a great opportunity to meet staff, learn about AAP structured programs, graduate school preparation resources, and much more!

 11:00 AM